 Hopes that the person could be tracked down were dashed when a source said that those involved in killing Altikat had successfully been returned to Beirut, although a source said one operative was later killed after JCAG determined “he was a smart alec and had to be taken care of.”

 While the FBI hunted assassins, it also deflected blame.
 Reports in the press frequently stated the FBI had declined to offer Orhan protection.
 “Standing guard is not our function,” FBI special agent Lawrence Gilligan told the New York Times on May 6, 1982.

 FBI files show that within a week, the Turkish government’s request for diplomatic security from the State Department became more urgent.
-Sources in Los Angeles were also coming through with more information: Another, bigger, hit was coming.
+Sources in Los Angeles were also coming through with more information: another, bigger attack was coming.
 The FBI also identified the Altikat party attendees in Los Angeles – and began watching them closely.

 As Turkish officials continued to plead with the State Department, the FBI learned that a new Turkish consulate was set to open in Philadelphia.
 Word came that the opening would be a prime opportunity for JCAG.

 The FBI interviewed the person set to lead the consulate.
 Based in Greenwich, Connecticut, he told the FBI he had no identifying information on his business address and that he had reviewed security procedures in the wake of Orhan’s death.
 Elsewhere in the FBI files, he is named as Karnat Arbay, Honorary Consul General.

 Soon the chatter the FBI picked up from Los Angeles-based sources became too much to let the consul go unprotected.
 Sources pointed to the first week in October as the most likely time for JCAG to plant a bomb at the new Philadelphia consulate.
 Arbay was placed under a 24-hour watch.
 The restaurant revelers were also being watched.